 I was mid-sentence telling him not to mess with me when he turned to show me Charizard.
 Charizard was my favorite Pokemon and this particular card was the hardest one to get – I had been trying to find it since day one of playing the game!
 I still remember the incredible feeling of adrenaline and raw excitement as the opening crawl for Star Wars appeared on the movie screen.
 I still have that card and cherish it.

 Like sports cards and all collectibles, these cards have actual value.
-The Charizard I talked about is still worth nearly $100 and any Charizard labeled ‘1st Edition’ sells for thousands of dollars.
+The Charizard I talked about is still worth hundreds of dollars to this day and any Charizard labeled ‘1st Edition’ sells for tens of thousands of dollars.
 It is common to trade with other players for the cards you want or to sell them online.
 In fact, for a lot of kids trading is one of their favorite elements of playing the Pokemon TCG, and it’s a great way to connect with new friends.

 Unlike most collectibles, though, that sit on a shelf or in a garage, you actually use these cards to get together with other people and play a game.
 Every player uses cards from their own collection to build a deck, which they then use to compete against other players.